smartsupp/smartsupp.github.io/_docs/javascript-api/visitor.md

 ---
 title: "Visitor"
 subtitle: "Set basic visitor info."
+description: "This API comes in handy when you need to modify your visitor info."
 ---

-This API comes in handy when you need to modify your visitor info.

 ## name